 - Stuff the breasts with the paste, close using toothpicks.

-- Heat the oil in an skillet over high heat.
+- Heat the vegetable oil in an skillet over high heat.

 - Brown the breasts, both sides, being careful with oil splatter.